-Ideally, all biological tests which use a material cut from a device, a device component itself as the test material, or extract prepared from either, shall be performed with the surface of the material exposed to the test systems' cellular/biological environment.
-An alternative method to cutting the surface is fabrication of miniatures of the device using the same process (extrusion, dipping, etc.), temperatures, time, atmosphere, release agents, annealing, curing, cleaning, sterilization, etc., processes used in the manufacture of the device.
+Ideally, all biological tests which use a material cut from a device, the device component itself as the test material, or an extract prepared from either, should be performed with the surface of the material exposed to the test system's cellular/biological environment.
+An alternative method to cutting the surface is the fabrication of miniatures of the device, using the same processes (extrusion, dipping, etc.), temperatures, time, atmosphere, release agents, and processes such as annealing, curing, cleaning and sterilization that were used to manufacture the device.
 This assists in evaluating any effects related to surface area, surface characteristics, concentration of leachables and the material's surface and shape.

-Metals used in biological tests shall be from the same stock material used to fabricate the device and using the same machining, grinding, polishing, cleaning, passivation, surface treatment and sterilization used in the manufacture of the final product.
+Metals used in biological tests should be from the same stock material used to fabricate the device and prepared using the same machining, grinding, polishing, cleaning, passivation, surface treatment and sterilization as used in the manufacture of the final product.

-Ceramic materials used in biological tests shall be manufactured from the same powder stock using the same casting, investing, moulding, sintering, surface finishing and sterilization processes used to manufacture the device.
+Ceramic materials used in biological tests should be manufactured from the same powder stock using the same casting, investing, moulding, sintering, surface finishing and sterilization processes as used to manufacture the device.

-Medical devices utilizing animal tissues or their derivatives and that are treated with a fixative shall be tested after they have been preserved under the manufacturer's maximum and minimum allowable fixation times to allow for varying penetration of the fixative.
+Medical devices utilizing animal tissues or their derivatives, and which are treated with a fixative, should be tested after they have been preserved under the manufacturer's maximum and minimum allowable fixation times to allow for varying penetration of the fixative.

-Instead of extraction of metallic materials followed by application of the extract to the test systems, testing the solutions of various concentrations of the appropriate salt of the specific metal(s) identified in the device shall be considered for identifying the hazard of the specific metal ion(s) and to know its highest non-effect level(s).
+Instead of extracting metallic materials and then applying the extract to the test systems, testing the solutions at various concentrations of the appropriate salt for the specific metal(s) identified in the device should be considered in order to identify the hazard of the specific metal ion(s) and to determine its highest non-effect level(s).

-NOTE This principle is also applicable for organic materials when chemicals in the device are identified.
+NOTE This principle is also applicable to organic materials when chemicals in the device are identified.

-Extraction conditions for implant materials that may cause particle generation in-vivo during clinical use shall be considered in the design of tests on the materials.
-The effect of extraction procedures shall be considered in the design of tests of materials if particulates are generated by the extraction conditions.
+Extraction conditions for implant materials that may cause particle generation in vivo during clinical use should be considered in the design of tests on the materials.
+The effect of extraction procedures should be considered when designing tests for materials where particulates are generated by the extraction conditions.

-The amount of material and surface area thereof shall be appropriate to the biological and physical constraints of the test system.
+The amount of material, and surface area thereof, should be appropriate to the biological and physical constraints of the test system.
 In practice, the use of a standard sample size for a specific assay is recommended.

-The attention of the users of this part of ISO 10993 is directed to the discussion of "proper use" and "misuse" of Certified Reference Materials in the introduction to ISO Guide 33.
-This discussion points out areas of both potential under and over utilization of Reference Materials and Certified Reference Materials.
-Users of this part of ISO 10993 shall also note that the use of calibration materials to evaluate the biological response of materials under investigation within a single laboratory is acceptable.
+Users of this part of ISO 10993 are directed to the discussion of "proper use" and "misuse" of CRMs in the introduction to ISO Guide 33.
+This discussion points out areas of both potential under- and over-utilization of RMs and CRMs.
+Users of this part of ISO 10993 should also note that the use of calibration materials to evaluate the biological response of materials under investigation within a single laboratory is acceptable.